Algerine-class minesweeper: Design and description

 Both groups of ships had the same dimensions, although the VTE powered ships had a greater displacement and a deeper draught.

 The hull measured 225 ft long overall with a beam of 35 ft 6 in.
-The turbine group had a draught of 11 ft while the reciprocating ships sat 1 ft 3 in deeper in the water.
+The turbine group had a draught of 11 ft while the reciprocating engined ships sat 1 ft 3 in deeper in the water.

-The turbine-powered ships displaced 850 LT at standard load and 1125 LT at deep load while the reciprocating group displaced 1010–1030 LT at standard load and 1305–1325 LT at deep load.
+The turbine-powered ships displaced 850 LT at standard load and 1125 LT at deep load while the reciprocating engined group displaced 1010–1030 LT at standard load and 1305–1325 LT at deep load.

 The ships' complement consisted of 85 officers and ratings.